 Maybe the retail bank of tomorrow looks like a FinTech start-up where innovation, digital leadership and a customer-intimate culture rank high, once the inevitable stages of process optimization and digitization, ‘en route’ to becoming leaner and utterly customer-oriented are achieved, with value, customization and relationships key, depending on the context of the customer.

 Or maybe we’re evolving to a collaborative and hyper-connected digital and physical (hybrid) banking approach.
+Or maybe it’s digitize or die all the way.
+Or maybe banks will again open branches as I’m sure some will do.
 Or maybe…who knows?